roberthenley/flutter_development_roadmap/index.md

   Flutter web development is not greatly different from Flutter mobile app development.
 You will need to place a greater emphasis on responsive layouts, because web form factors differ more than pure mobile apps.
 Web development is actually an option from the beginning of your development journey, but there are limitations to Flutter web (e.g., no hot reload) and the relative immaturity of the technology that make me categorize it as an advanced topic.

-* **Flutter Desktop** (optional -- in Beta)
+* **Flutter Desktop** (optional)
   * See [https://flutter.dev/desktop](https://flutter.dev/desktop) for details
   * Desktop platform development tools, e.g. Visual Studio for Windows, XCode for Mac, and various command line tools for Linux (required for this option)
   * Use only [pub.dev](https://pub.dev) packages enabled for the selected desktop platform(s)
   * Learn appropriate platform UI guidelines and accessibility standards

   Flutter can also be used to create desktop native applications for Windows, Mac, and Linux.
-This is Beta-quality software, but available for you to play with.
-YMMV.
+Flutter Desktop is even less mature than Flutter Web, and that maturity level varies by platform, so YMMV.

 * **Plug-ins** (eventually required)
   * Native Platform APIs: